dhatim/passport-jwt/README.md

 `options` is an object literal containing options to control how the token is extracted from the request or verified.

-* `secretOrKey` is a REQUIRED string or buffer containing the secret (symmetric) or PEM-encoded public key (asymmetric) for verifying the token's signature.
+* `secretOrKey` is a REQUIRED string or buffer (or a function that calls back with a string or buffer) containing the secret (symmetric) or PEM-encoded public key (asymmetric) for verifying the token's signature, or a function.
+   If the key is dependent on the request (e.g. for multi-tenanted applications), you can provide a function take takes the jwt payload, the incoming request, and a callback.
+The callback is of the form `done(err, secret)` where `err` will be `null` if there is no error.

 * `jwtFromRequest` (REQUIRED) Function that accepts a request as the only parameter and returns either the JWT as a string or *null*.
 See